patart4920/fanpage/README.md

 ## Day 2
 #### CSS
-- [ ] Use flexbox to center your heading.
+- [ x] Use flexbox to center your heading.
-- [ ] Use flexbox to format your navbar.
+- [ x] Use flexbox to format your navbar.
-- [ ] Use flexbox to format your footer.
+- [ x] Use flexbox to format your footer.
-- [ ] Use flexbox to format your gallery page.
+- [ x] Use flexbox to format your gallery page.
-- [ ] Use flexbox to format your about page.
+- [ x] Use flexbox to format your about page.

 #### Wrap
 - [ ] Push your changes!